Events cover a range of fields including fundraising dinners, sports events and school reunions, in addition to professional and academic conferences.

 Britain has almost reached the £100m marketing fund target set for a new tourism campaign, designed to boost visitor numbers and create jobs.

-Last year, the government called on British businesses to become part of a marketing campaign which aims to boost tourism to fill event spaces around Britain during big events such as the Royal wedding, the Queen’s Diamond Jubilee and the London Olympic and Paralympic Games.
+Last year, the government called on British businesses to become part of a marketing campaign which aims to boost tourism to fill up event spaces around Britain such as The Porter Tun, King George III, Sugar Rooms, Queen Charlotte room, Smeaton Vaults and James Watt room, during big events like the Royal wedding, the Queen’s Diamond Jubilee and the London Olympic and Paralympic Games.

 According to the Department for Culture Media and Sport, the four year marketing campaign aims to deliver one million extra visitors from overseas each year in addition to boosting visitor spending in the UK by £2bn.
 It is hoped the marketing initiative will also create 50,000 new jobs across the country.